foam-framework/foam/tutorial/8-appendix.md

 }
 {% endhighlight %}

-Every DAO is also a sink, making it trivial to pull data from one DAO into another.
+Note that every DAO is therefore also a Sink, making it trivial to pull data from one DAO into another: `sourceDAO.select(targetDAO)`.

 Here's an example of using the DAO interface to make a query: